vmittal05/CampusConnect/README.md

 ## How to use:
 To fully access features of the website download the source code and you can use it with web server apps like xampp (https://www.apachefriends.org/download.html) to access the website.
 <br>
-__For more details and database configuration please refer to the report.pdf file available above.__
+__For more details and database configuration please refer to the report.pdf file available above in the docs folder.__